ssanjan123/PickMyCourse/README.md

 *** Iteration 1 ***

-**NOTE: **
-**We have tried mulitple times to push into master from branches, but not all files show.
-Please look at branches to see all files.
-Our Demo Video for Iteration 1 can be found in resources_text_files branch**
+*** Please Note: Our Demo Video for Iteration 1 can be found in resources_text_files branch and in the docs folder located in master. ***

 To test our code: